reactjs/react.dev/content/docs/higher-order-components.md

 }
 ```

 Note that a HOC doesn't modify the input component, nor does it use inheritance to copy its behavior.
 Rather, a HOC *composes* the original component by *wrapping* it in a container component.
-A HOC is a pure function with zero side-effects.
+A HOC is a pure function.

 And that's it!
 The wrapped component receives all the props of the container, along with a new prop, `data`, which it uses to render its output.
 The HOC isn't concerned with how or why the data is used, and the wrapped component isn't concerned with where the data came from.